needle-mirror/com.unity.toonshader/Documentation~/ShadingStepAndFeather.md

 <video title="The same chibi-style character.
 The visibility of the shadow on the chin changes, but the shadow doesn't disappear entirely." src="images/BaseShadingFeather.mp4" width="auto" height="auto" autoplay="true" loop="true" controls></video>

 ## Shading Color Step
 Sets the boundary between the 1st and 2nd Shade Colors.
-Set this to 0 if  2nd Shade Color is unnecessary.
+Set this to 0 if the 2nd Shade Color is unnecessary.

 <video title="The same chibi-style character.
 The lighter-colored shadow on the chin is gradually replaced with a darker shadow." src="images/ShadingColorStep.mp4" width="auto" height="auto" autoplay="true" loop="true" controls></video>